NevermoreSSH/sapphire/README.md

 1. Minimum 1GB RAM
 2. Recommended Debian 10 for fast installation.
 Ubuntu if you want to use slowDNS but error SSH Websocket.
 3. Tested for VPS Melbi, Digital Ocean, and Centerhop.
-4. Xray-Core v1.7.5 or below can use this script.
+4. Xray-Core v1.7.5 or below can use for this script.
 Latest Xray-Core will not support XTLS.
 5. No more updates, and this thread is discontinued.
 TQ

 ## ♦️Update & Upgrade First Your VPS for Debian 10 & 11♦️